 THE SMALL PRINT.

 US addresses only please.
-This contest will end on Friday 09/04/09 at 11:59 pm est. If you’ve entered any of my giveaways before then you know that only comments containing all of the requested information will be eligible for entry.
-The winner must contact me to confirm they wish to receive the prize within two days of my email notifying them they’ve won.
+This contest will end on Friday 09/04/09 at 11:59 pm est.?
+If you?ve entered any of my giveaways before then you know that only comments containing all of the requested information will be eligible for entry.
+The winner must contact me to confirm they wish to receive the prize within two days of my email notifying them they?ve won.?
 Good luck to everyone!

 THIS GIVEAWAY IS NOW CLOSED.